yyeternal/SA-Web-App/documents/ProjectGroupReport_2.md

 ----
 ## 2. Iteration 2 - Sprint Retrospective

 Iteration went alright, we had some issues with the instructor side of the app, but it was resolved through group effort.
 Iteration did not have a ton of work so it was difficult to assign equal amounts of work.
 For the next iteration, we will start working on it over Thanksgiving break.
+Additionally, we need to work more om validators and error messages.

 ----
 ## 3. Product Backlog refinement

  We slightly changed the relationships for application, enrollments, Sa position, and students.
+Additionally, we are going to combine our create_section and our create_position for the instructor side.

 ----
 ## 4. Iteration 3 - Sprint Backlog

 As a student, I want to be able to view my recommended SA positions in a ranked list to give me a better understanding of what positions I should be applying to.
+(Oliver)
 As a student, I want to be able to withdraw my application if I no longer want to be an SA for that class.
-As an instructor, I want to be able to view each student’s qualifications to see who meets the requirements for the position.
-As an instructor, I would like the option to add an SA applicant to an SA position.
+(Alan) As an instructor, I would like the option to add an SA applicant to an SA position.
 It is worth noting that an SA can only SA in one class.
+(Jonathan)
-As a student, I want to view all of my Applications and my application status.
+As a student, I want to view all of my Applications and my application status (Chris) As a instructor, I want to be able to login with SSO (Jonathan) As a instructor, I want to be able to login with SSO (Jonathan)